Celtic F.C. in European football: Neil Lennon & Ronny Deila

 Celtic secured their progress to the knock-out stages of the Champions League on 5 December 2012 with a 2–1 home win over Spartak Moscow, Kris Commons scoring the winning goal in 82 minutes with a penalty.
 Celtic were drawn against Juventus but succumbed to 5–0 aggregate defeat in the Spring of 2013 to go out of the tournament.
-Despite the emphatic scoreline over the two legs, Celtic were not outclassed by their Italian opponents in terms of general play but while Juventus defended with a ruthless defiance, Celtic in contrast shipped their goals all far too easily.
+Despite the emphatic score line over the two legs, Celtic were not outclassed by their Italian opponents in terms of general play but while Juventus defended with a ruthless defiance, Celtic in contrast shipped their goals all far too easily.
 Despite the result against Juventus, Celtic and Neil Lennon won praise for their Champions League campaign.

 Celtic began the 2013–14 season with further Champions League success in their sights.
 Celtic were drawn with Cliftonville in their first qualifying round and easily disposed of the Northern Irish champions 5–0 on aggregate.
 They were next drawn with IF Elfsborg and squeezed by with a 1–0 aggregate win, with Kris Commons scoring the only goal in the first leg at Celtic Park.
-Although favoured to qualify for the group stages with minimal challenge after being drawn with Kazakh champions Shakhter Karagandy, Celtic found themselves losing the first leg in Karagandy 2–0.
+Although favored to qualify for the group stages with minimal challenge after being drawn with Kazakh champions Shakhter Karagandy, Celtic found themselves losing the first leg in Karagandy 2–0.
 Celtic returned to Scotland to an electric atmosphere at Celtic Park in the home leg, in what proved to be the high point of their 2013–14 Champions League campaign.
 They overcame the 2–0 deficit to level the aggregate thanks to goals by Kris Commons and Georgios Samaras.
 James Forrest completed the comeback for Celtic with a 90th-minute strike, sending Celtic Park into a frenzy.

 Thereafter, Celtic found themselves drawn with AC Milan, Ajax and again Barcelona in the group stage.
 The campaign was dismal, winning only once with a 2–1 home win over Ajax, and slumping to a 6–1 rout away against Barcelona in the final group match.
-That game saw Celtic concede the most goals they had ever done in a single European tie, and equalled their previous heaviest defeat in Europe, a 5–0 loss to Artmedia Bratislava.
+That game saw Celtic concede the most goals they had ever done in a single European tie, and equaled their previous heaviest defeat in Europe, a 5–0 loss to Artmedia Bratislava.